Building a Flutter Document Scanning Plugin for Windows and Linux

-Last week, we finished a Flutter document scanning plugin for web, which is just a start.
-This week, we continue to empower the plugin for desktop development using Dynamsoft Document Normalizer C++ SDK.
-The plugin will support Windows and Linux.
-In this article, you will see the steps to build the Flutter desktop document scanning plugin and the differences of Flutter C++ code for Windows and Linux.
+Last week, we completed a Flutter document scanning plugin for the web — a great starting point.
+This week, we’re extending its capabilities to the desktop by integrating the Dynamsoft Capture Vision C++ SDK.
+The plugin will now support both Windows and Linux platforms.
+In this article, you’ll learn the steps to build a Flutter desktop document scanning plugin and explore the key differences in Flutter C++ implementation between Windows and Linux.

-This article is Part 2 in a 3-Part Series.
+This article is Part 2 in a 4-Part Series.

 Flutter Document Scan SDK